The Nonprofit Legal Services Model | Revolutionizing the Industry

 Does UTP’s legal team offer free services?

-No. Clients who qualify for our lawyer’s services generally fit between 125% and 400% of the federal poverty level.
+Clients who qualify for our lawyer’s services generally fit between 125% and 400% of the federal poverty level.
 Those who fall below our lawyer’s scale are usually eligible for free help in the form of pro bono entities or free legal clinics.
 Those agencies receive funding to be able to offer free representation.
-We do not accept grant money for this purpose at this time.
+We do not receive grant money for this purpose at this time.
 Our attorneys charge for all work they perform, but they do so at a much lower rate than private attorneys.

 Do UTP’s lawyers offer unbundled legal services?